-Administrative Letter 2012-04 provides new forms and instructions for insurers and agents who wish to use the federal simplified privacy notices.
-These notices may be used (they are not required to be used) in lieu of the privacy notices that insurers and agents are currently using pursuant to § 38.2-604.1 of the Code of Virginia.
-In order to receive a safe harbor of compliance in the use of the simplified privacy notices, insurers and agents must strictly comply with the instructions set forth in the administrative letter and the attached Virginia instructions.
+Administrative Letter 2012-04, which withdraws Administrative Letter 2011-06, issues new forms and instructions for insurers and agents who wish to use the federal simplified privacy notices.
+These notices may be used (they are not required to be used) in lieu of the privacy notices that insurers and agents are currently using pursuant to § 38.2-604.1.
+In order to receive a safe harbor of compliance in the use of the simplified privacy notices, insurers, and agents must strictly comply with the instructions set forth in the administrative letter and the attached Virginia instructions.
+Any insurer or agent that began using the federal simplified model privacy notices based on Administrative Letter 2011-06 must immediately amend those notices to comply with those in Administrative Letter 2012-04 and the attached instructions.